cargodog/sorcerer/README.md

 ./target/release/srcrr tell Mickey "What is the meaning of life?"

 # Check on all your apprentices
-./target/release/srcrr scry
+./target/release/srcrr list

-# When done, banish Mickey back to the void
+# When done, kill Mickey
-./target/release/srcrr banish Mickey
+./target/release/srcrr kill Mickey
 ```

 ## 🔮 Commands of Power

 ### `srcrr summon <name>`
 Brings forth a new apprentice from the mystical realm.
-Each apprentice is bound to serve until banished.
+Each apprentice is bound to serve until killed.

 ### `srcrr tell <name> "<message>"`
 Sends a message to an apprentice (sends a prompt to Claude).
 The apprentice will channel the wisdom of the ancients to fulfill your request.

-### `srcrr scry`
+### `srcrr list`
 Reveals all apprentices currently in your service.
-A simple divination to see who answers to your call.
+A simple way to see who answers to your call.

-### `srcrr grimoire`
+### `srcrr overview`
-Opens the book of knowledge, revealing detailed information about each apprentice's state and recent activity.
+Shows detailed information about each apprentice's state and recent activity.

-### `srcrr banish <name>`
+### `srcrr kill <name>`
-Sends an apprentice back to the ethereal plane, cleaning up all traces of their existence.
+Stops and removes an apprentice container, cleaning up all traces of their existence.

 ## 🏗️ Architecture